 - Free and nutrient-rich mulch: Don’t know what to do with the worm castings in your lawn?
 Rake them up and sprinkle them in your garden.
 Even your vegetables enjoy a health kick now and then.

-Brownie points: Earthworms offer more than just they’re castings.
-Earthworms have many benefits in the lawn, including thatch control and aeration.
+Brownie points: Earthworms offer more than just their castings.
+Earthworms have many benefits for the lawn, including thatch control and aeration.

 Benefits of worm castings for the garden